Skip to content

 What are the benefits of Glycolic Acid?

-• Glycolic acid acts as the mildest chemical exfoliator which breaks all the congestion of the skin like dead skin cells, sebum, dirt, and oil & cleans the clogged pores from within.
+• Glycolic acid works as the mildest chemical exfoliator which breaks all the congestion of the skin like dead skin cells, sebum, dirt, and oil & cleans the clogged pores from within.

 • It resurfaces & improves skin texture over time.

-• Glycolic acid promotes cell turnover which stimulates collagen production in the skin & eliminates wrinkles & fine lines
+• Glycolic acid promotes cell turnover which stimulates collagen production in the skin and eliminates wrinkles and fine lines.

-• Repairs the skin concerns like skin discoloration, sun damage & dull skin
+• It repairs the skin concerns like skin discoloration, sun damage, and dull skin.

 What are the side effects of Glycolic Acid?

-• Glycolic acid makes your skin sensitive to UV rays of the sun, which means it increases your photosensitivity to the skin.
-Hence always wear sunblock when you’re out during the day.
+• This Alpha Hydroxy Acid makes your skin sensitive to UV rays of the sun, which means it increases the photosensitivity of your skin.
+Hence always wear sunscreen with SPF 30-50 when you’re out during the day.

-• The temporary side effect could be peeling or flaking, so start with a low Concentration
+• The temporary side effect of Glycolic acid could be peeling or flaking, so start with the lowest concentration to be safe.

 What more to know before incorporating Glycolic Acid in your skincare routine?